 In its amended complaint, the Bureau alleges that the defendants violated the Consumer Financial Protection Act of 2010 by misrepresenting to consumers in states where loans offered by the defendants violated state licensing or usury laws that they were obligated to repay loan amounts when such an obligation did not exist because state law voided the loan.

-that the loan agreements were not subject to United States federal or state
+- Misrepresented that the loan agreements were not subject to United States federal or state law;

-that non-payment of debt would result in lawsuits, arrests, imprisonment, or
+- Misrepresented that non-payment of debt would result in lawsuits, arrests, imprisonment, or wage garnishment; and

 Under the terms of the proposed consent order, the defendants are permanently barred from advertising, marketing, promoting, offering, originating, servicing, or collecting any consumer loan issued to any consumer residing in the United States, including assisting others and receiving remuneration from providing service to assist others in this conduct.
 The defendants are also permanently barred from collecting on any of their existing loans to United States consumers, including any efforts to assign, sell or transfer such loans or any other action that would allow anyone to collect on such loans.
 Additionally, the defendants are permanently barred from disclosing, using, or benefitting from customer information associated with their existing loans to consumers in the United States.